The Octopus built-in repository has always supported NuGet packages, and since Octopus 3.3 it can support many different types of packages.

 You can manually upload a package file from your local machine via the Octopus web portal via the Library ➜ Packages tab by clicking the Upload package button.

-We generally recommend using a continuous integration/build server like TeamCity, Jenkins, Bamboo or Team Foundation Server (TFS) to build, test, package and automatically push your release packages into the Octopus Deploy built-in repository.
+We generally recommend using a continuous integration/build server like TeamCity, Jenkins, Bamboo or Azure DevOps/Team Foundation Server (TFS) to build, test, package and automatically push your release packages into the Octopus Deploy built-in repository.
 See below for examples on doing this.

 For pushing packages using the methods described below you'll need: